Coder-4000/Coder-4000/README.md

 ## My Goals.
 - Learn Python and web development.
 - Work on fun useful projects.
--Share my progress and connect with other developers.
+- Share my progress and connect with other developers.

 ## What I am Learning.
 - Python